Associate Professor Dr Kate Lewins

 I hold various University Committee administrative positions.
 I recently completed a term as Associate Dean Learning and Teaching for the School of Law.

-Kate has written numerous articles on maritime and related topics including carriage of goods by sea, and the effect of the Trade Practices Act (Australian Consumer Law) on contracts for the carriage of goods, towage contracts, and contracts for the carriage of cruise ship passengers,sub-bailment on terms and maritime liens in Australia.
+Kate has written numerous peer-reviewed papers on maritime and related topics including carriage of goods by sea, and the effect of the Trade Practices Act /Australian Consumer Law on contracts for the carriage of goods, towage contracts, contracts for the carriage of cruise ship passengers, crimes at sea, sub-bailment on terms and maritime liens in Australia.

 Kate is regularly invited to give conference presentations on aspects of insurance and maritime law.
 Some of her presentations are listed below.

-Here is a selection of conference papers and presentations:
+Here is a selection of conference papers and presentations delivered by Kate:

 ‘Cruise ship law - hot topics’ at Cruise Ship Tourism Economic Forum, China 15 November 2013 (Shanghai, PRC)